coding:utf-8

 """

-if not isinstance(model, BayesianNetwork):
+if not isinstance(model, BayesianNetwork) and not isinstance(

 raise NotImplementedError(